codingnninja/DevRel-How-to-sell-to-developers/README.md

 ### How to measure impact quantitatively and qualitatively

 By now, you should have some insights into measuring impact quantitatively.
 We will take it a bit further.
-The impact can be measured with reactions it generates – positively or negatively.
+The impact can be measured with the reactions it generates – positively or negatively.

 The major reactions as a result of action are predetermined reactions, precautionary reactions, progressive reactions and retrogressive reactions all of which can be measured qualitatively and quantitatively.